How to Remove Table But Keep Text in Word

 1. Select the Table: Click on the table you want to remove.
 You will see a small box with four arrows at the top-left corner.

-2. Table Tools Appear: When the table is selected, Word will bring up the “Table Tools” tab in the Ribbon, including the “Design” and “Layout” tabs.
+2. Table Tools Appear: Selecting the table prompts Word to display the “Table Tools” section in the Ribbon.
+Look for the “Design” and “Layout” tabs.

 3. Convert to Text: Under the “Layout” tab, find the “Data” group.
 Click on “Convert to Text”.
 Choose a Separator: A dialog box will appear asking how you want to separate the text.
 Choose the appropriate separator (paragraphs, tabs, commas) and click OK.